-Baptismal practices have changed, but we've preserved the sacrament's core meaning: an entry into new life, a naming and claiming by our devoted heavenly Parent, a promise of love and support from family members and friends, and on top of all that, a dinner to celebrate.
+Baptismal practices have changed, but we've preserved the sacrament's core meaning: a definitive entry into new life, a naming and claiming by our devoted heavenly Parent, a promise of love and support from family members, and a dinner to celebrate.
+No matter the age or experience of the candidate, baptism is, in fact, a birth!

-And, although the sacrament occurs only once, baptism informs the rest of our life.
-"A Christian life," Martin Luther writes, "is nothing else than a daily baptism, begun once and continuing ever after" - baptism "makes us God's own" once for all, yet it "daily strengthens the new person, and always endures and remains,"3 like a parent's love.
-In other words, rebirth by water and Spirit is new every day, as each morning greets the baptized like a little Easter, another chance to be embraced into the risen life of Christ.
+And, although the sacrament itself occurs only once, baptism retains its significance forever.
+"A Christian life," Martin Luther writes, "is nothing else than a daily baptism, begun once and continuing ever after" - baptism "makes us God's own" once for all, yet it "daily strengthens the new person, and always endures and remains,"3 like a mother's love.
+In other words, rebirth by water and Spirit is always new, as each new morning greets the baptized like a little Easter, another chance to be embraced into the risen life of Christ.

 For as joyful as birth can be, however, it's also destabilizing.
-The newborn is pushed from the known confines of the womb into the confusion of unfamiliar surroundings.
+The newborn is pushed from the known confines of the womb into the confusion of radically new surroundings.
 The darkness of gestation suddenly gives way to blinding light.
-Blinking his eyes, the infant experiences the sensations of life in the world for the first time, confronted with realities that he must learn to see, to understand, and to navigate.
+Blinking her eyes, the baby experiences the sensations of life in the world for the first time, confronted with the reality that she must eventually learn to see, to understand, and to navigate.

 So, too, with the new life of baptism.
 Just a few verses beyond our assigned Gospel text from John, Jesus insists that faith, like birth, involves a passage from darkness to light: "those do what is true come to the light, so that it may be clearly seen that their deeds have been done in God."
 Recall that Nicodemus, a respected leader in the community, has come to Jesus by night.
-Something has drawn Nicodemus to this unusual teacher, but he's prudent, so he doesn't take the risk of approaching Jesus in the light of public scrutiny.
+Something has drawn Nicodemus to this unusual teacher, but he's prudent, so he doesn't take the unnecessary risk of approaching Jesus in the light of public scrutiny.
 His desire to relate to Jesus - to understand God's purpose - is genuine, but it's also shrouded in secrecy.
 His faith, in other words, is not ready to be born.
-And that's ok.
-When you're in the womb, you're supposed to be there.
-But, then there's a time to come out into the light of day.4
+But Jesus induces the labor.
+You who remain in the womb, come to the light, he insists.
+Be born into the fullness of faith, and join in the life that God has dreamed for us.